 Cardinal marks are used to show on which side of the mark it is safe to pass.
-They may also show where to find the deepest water in an area, a bend or junction in a channel, or mark the end of a shoal.
+They may also display the deepest water in an area, a bend or junction in a channel, or mark the end of a shoal.
 Cardinal marks should be passed on the indicated side of the mark.

 When entering a harbour, keep the red marks on your left (port) and green on your right (starboard).
 When leaving, the opposite applies.

-These marks show safe navigable channels.
-They come in a variety of shapes and sizes, e.g. a beacon or buoy.
+These marks show safe navigable channels and come in a variety of shapes and sizes.

-A mark erected on, or moored on or above an isolated danger (such as a rock or reef) which has navigable water all round it.
+An isolated danger mark is erected on, or moored on or above, an isolated danger (such as a rock or reef).

 Emergency wreck marking buoy

-If you see this buoy in Northland waters it has been deployed to mark a submerged wreck and therefore indicates a serious Hazard to Navigation.
+If you see this buoy in Northland waters, it has been deployed to mark a submerged wreck and therefore indicates a serious navigational hazard.
 At night it is lit by an alternating yellow and blue light.
-If you see this mark please keep clear and navigate with caution.
+You must keep clear and navigate with caution.